Skip to content

 Agentic coding tools shift work from writing to reviewing.
 When an agent generates a PR, reviewers must examine code they will ultimately delete — dead code, over-engineered helpers, spec-mismatched implementations. arXiv:2602.17091 shows AI-generated PRs contain a notable portion of functions deleted during review, with deletion reasons producing distinct structural characteristics predictable at AUC 87.1%.
 Reviewers are spending time on code a pre-filter could have flagged first.

 arXiv:2602.17091 identifies structural features that distinguish deleted from surviving functions — method name length, lines of code, Halstead volume, and call count — but does not name deletion-reason categories.
-The taxonomy below is author-derived, organising those structural signals into three practitioner-facing buckets to make the predictors actionable.
+The taxonomy below is author-derived, organizing those structural signals into three practitioner-facing buckets to make the predictors actionable.
 Treat the category names as framing, not findings.

 Each bucket calls for a different remediation signal sent back to the agent.